 One evening, I met up with the inspirational Emilie Barton.
 We went to the nearby meadow and sat comfortably on a blanket.
 The sun was hugging us warmly, and the closeby trees were rustling quietly.
-I made some tea and poured it into the little red tea bowls.
+I made some tea and poured it into little red tea bowls.
 I handed one of them to Emilie.
 Slowly drinking the golden brew, we talked.

 We met almost two years ago in her Dancing Free Class, which became one of my favourite practices.
 Dancing with Emilie led to unplugging my creativity, improving my wellbeing and, somewhat, creating Birkiverse.
-When you let yourself be free in one area, the others, like the domino wave, follow – and you cannot stop creating, no matter what it is: painting, dancing, writing, cooking, singing.
-It all can be done just for fun, without the pressure of the rigid techniques of those arts.
+When you let yourself be free in one area, the others, like a domino wave, follow – and you cannot stop creating, no matter what it is: painting, dancing, writing, cooking, singing.
+It all can be done just for fun, without any pressure of the rigid techniques of those arts.
 We all have our unique styles, which we should embrace and share with the world.
-It is what Dancing Free with Emilie taught me.
+It is what Dancing Free with Emilie has taught me.

 Dancing, the stories, the energy and the imaginative, yet safe vibe of the class did wonders and helped me so much.
 I feel grateful that I can take part in such a magical class run by such an enchanting person.
 I have always wondered how Emilie does it, what stories and ideas are behind Dancing Free.
 That evening, I asked Emilie if she would like to tell Birkiverse readers all about her passion, and she said yes.
 We had a lovely chat about Dancing Free that you can read it below 🙂